 The Units are listed for trading on the TSX under the symbol FFI.UN and may be purchased through the facilities of the TSX.
 Registration of interests in and transfers of the Units are made only through CDS and the Units must be purchased, transferred and surrendered for redemption through a CDS Participant.
-All rights of holders must be exercised through, and all payments or other property to which such holders are entitled are made or delivered by, CDS or the CDS Participant through which the holder holds such Units.
-Upon purchase of any Units, a holder receives only a customer confirmation from the registered dealer which is a CDS Participant and from or through which the securities are purchased.
-Units may also be purchased by Unitholders under the distribution reinvestment plan as described in section 3.2.
+All rights of Unitholders must be exercised through, and all payments or other property to which such Unitholders are entitled are made or delivered by, CDS or the CDS Participant through which the Unitholder holds such Units.
+Upon purchase of any Units, a Unitholder receives only a customer confirmation from the registered dealer which is a CDS Participant and from or through which the securities are purchased.
+Units may also be purchased by Unitholders under the Plan as described in section 3.2 of this Annual Information Form.